karikashah/Closures-in-Javascript/README.md

 const total = multiply(1)(2)(3) // will return 6

 ````
+Run the curried code using this [JSFiddle link](http://jsfiddle.net/komgj259/2/)
 We have turned the *multiply(1,2,3)* function call to *multiply(1)(2)(3)* multiple function calls.

 One single function has been turned to a series of functions.
 To get the result of multiplication of the three numbers 1, 2 and 3, the numbers are passed one after the other, each number prefilling the next function inline for invocation.